 UNIV 2302E: Success for Transfer Students (Session II)

-This online seminar provides students opportunities in writing, reading, research, speaking and listening strategies to aid successful participation in UGA’s unique and distinctive learning environment.
-This course is designed specifically to assist students during their transfer experience, introducing students to key campus resources as well as the missions, purpose, and character of the University.
+This seminar provides students opportunities in writing, reading, research, speaking, and listening strategies to aid successful participation in the University of Georgia’s unique and distinctive learning environment and programs of study.
+Designed specifically to assist students during their transfer experience, the course will introduce students to key campus resources as well as the missions, purpose, and character of the University.
 Purposefully selected texts, news articles, research articles, and guest speakers as well as campus events will provide the materials for seminar exchanges.
 Attention will be given to the role of the student at UGA and the importance of attendance, punctuality, preparation, and participation in University classrooms.

 LITERACIES UNIV COURSES